Communication coach launches academy on the First Coast to help people facing adversity

 It didn’t take long before she listened.
 During that same year, she stopped coaching and launched Vera's VoiceWorks, LLC.

-She gained global attention after a speech about her visually impaired son with more than 47 million views.
+She gained global attention after a speech about her son who is visually impaired with more than 47 million views.

 Jones is now a published author, certified communication coach and founder of The Perseverance Speaker’s Academy – coaching people into using their voice and telling their own stories.